nick-wireless/learn.nuxt.com/README.md

 PR's / recommendation or learnings from others to this repo to improve its usefulness, they are welcome.
 I'll try to keep the writing in my own voice and I apologize in advance, for terrible grammar and spelling where it exists.

-******
+***
-Footnote 1: a tip of the hat to deep thank you to Antfu.
+Footnote 1: a tip of the hat and deep thank you to Antfu.

 To me the ecosystem and future of Vue, Nuxt, Vite, Nitro, UnoCss etc. seems bright.
-To me, those involved appear as modern day demigods with superpowers and tremendous intuition & energy to do great things.
-Antfu personifies the new wave and energy to a 'T' and as such I am choosing to peak into his workflows as a conscious choice to learn from such great people.
+In my view, those involved appear as modern day demigods with superpowers and tremendous intuition & energy to do great things.

+Antfu personifies the new wave of leaders and energy perfectly, his art (software) is impressive and his output is testomony in my mind to the beautiful online-tools he has chosen.
+Thank you Anthony, and all the leaders (Evan, Sebastian, Daniel etc) who come before to give us all momentum!

+***

 # Episode 1 - Project Setup